-Special Town Meetings are those meetings of the Town's legislative body outside of the schedule and cycle for the Annual Town Meeting.
-A Special Town Meeting may be called at the discretion of the Select Board and the call is also issued by a Special Town Meeting Warrant.
+Special Town Meetings are those meetings of the Town's legislative body outside of the schedule and cycle for the annual Town Meeting.
+A Special Town Meeting may be called at the discretion of the Selectmen and the call is also issued by a Special Town Meeting Warrant.

-A Special Town Meeting must be called by the Select Board upon petition of 200 registered voters within forty-five (45) days of receipt of said petition.
+A Special Town Meeting must be called by the Selectmen upon petition of 200 registered voters within forty-five (45) days of receipt of said petition.

 The Warrant for a Special Town Meeting must be posted for notice in accordance with all legal requirements.
-The time and place of the meeting is determined by the Select Board.
+The time and place of the meeting is determined by the Selectmen.
 The Warrant is also usually kept open for one business day.

-Finally, it should be noted that for any Special Town Meeting, articles by citizen petition must be submitted with the signatures and addresses of one hundred (100) registered voters rather than the ten (10) required for the Annual Town Meeting.
-However, in nearly all other respects, Special Town Meeting functions with the same procedures as the regular Annual Town Meeting.
+Finally, it should be noted that for any Special Town Meeting, articles by citizen petition must be submitted with the signatures and addresses of one hundred (100) registered voters rather than then ten (10) required for the annual Town Meeting.
+However, in nearly all other respects, Special Town Meeting functions with the same procedures as the regular annual Town Meeting.